extremepro999/PREFS/docs/start.md

     "theme": "light",
     "lang": "en",
     "keybindings": {"Copy": "Ctrl+C", "Paste": "Ctrl+V", "Cut": "Ctrl+X"}
-    }) # Creating an instance of the PREFS class passing the default prefs as a dictionary in prefs paramater
+    }) # Creating an instance of the PREFS class passing the default prefs as a dictionary in prefs parameter
 ```

 PREFS class has others optional parameters such as: